Generalized Anxiety Disorder (GAD)

 If you tend to worry a lot, even when there’s no reason, you may have generalized anxiety disorder (GAD).
 GAD means that you are worrying constantly and can’t control it.
 Healthcare providers diagnose GAD when your worrying happens on most days and for at least 6 months.
 GAD is one of the most common mental disorders in the U.S.

-Worrying may be something you are so used to.
+Worrying may be something you've become used to.
 You may think it’s just how you are.
 Common worries include your health, money, family, or work.
 Everyone worries about these things once in a while.
 But if you always expect the worst, it can get in the way of living a normal life.

 GAD begins slowly, often in childhood or the teen years.
 But it can begin in adulthood, too.
-It is more common in women.
-It often runs in families.
+It's more common in those assigned female at birth and often runs in families.

 If you have GAD, you may also have another mental health condition such as depression.

 GAD can develop when you can’t cope well with your internal stress.
-It also runs in families.
-But it’s not understood why some people get it and others don’t.
+But it’s not clear why some people get it and others don’t.
 Experts have shown that the areas of the brain that control fear and anxiety are affected.

 Sometimes the symptoms of GAD can happen as a side effect of a medicine or of substance abuse.
 It can also be linked to health conditions (such as hyperthyroidism) that increase hormones.
 This can make the body response more excitable.
 GAD can be triggered by family or environmental stress.
 Long-term (chronic) illness and disease can also trigger GAD.

 If you have GAD, you likely know that your anxiety is more intense than the situation calls for.
-But still you can’t stop these unfounded concerns.
+But you still can’t stop these unfounded concerns.
 Each person's symptoms may be a bit different.
-But these are the most common symptoms:
+The most common symptoms are:

 Trouble falling or staying asleep